Find Affordable College Courses

 Springfield, MA

-Western New England University did quite well in this year’s ranking of the best places for electrical engineering students to get a bachelor’s degree.
-It came in at #10 on the list.
-Located in the city of Springfield, Western New England is a private not-for-profit college with a small student population.
+Western New England University ranked #10 on this year’s Best Electrical Engineering Bachelor’s Degree Schools in Massachusetts list.
+Located in the midsize city of Springfield, Western New England is a private not-for-profit school with a small student population.

-Read full report on Electrical Engineering at Western New England University
+Full Electrical Engineering at Western New England University Report

 Best Electrical Engineering Colleges in the New England Region